 announcement giving out our national "hotline" telephone number.

 International Meeting List: Includes contacts in cities

-without meetings (it is also available
+without meetings (it is only available

 Our international newsletter is in blog format and is